Home » News » Industry News » Best Steel Sheet for Your Money

 Austenitic Stainless Steel (300 Series)

-1. 304 stainless steel is the most widely used stainless steel alloy, combining excellent corrosion resistance, weldability, and moderate strength.
+1. 304 stainless steel is the most common type of stainless steel.
+It has great resistance to corrosion, is easy to weld, and has moderate strength.
 It is the least expensive of the austenitic stainless steels.
 It is an excellent choice for food processing equipment, architectural decoration, and general chemical environments.

 2. Molybdenum-containing 316 stainless steel is for marine, coastal, and chemical processing applications.
-While priced approximately 20-30% higher than 304 steel, its enhanced resistance to pitting and crevice corrosion and service life twice that of 304 steel make it a more economical choice in the long run.
+While it costs about 20-30% more than 304 steel, it lasts twice as long.
+Its better resistance to pitting and crevice corrosion makes it a smarter choice over time.
 316 is the best overall price for your money.

 Ferritic and Duplex Stainless Steel